 My current drawing project 'Landfill' explores a passion for detailing forgotten objects and the beauty of rusted things that are of no use any more.
-At the beginning of 2018 I decided to start documenting these objects, with graphite on paper.
+At the beginning of 2018 I started documenting these objects, with graphite on paper.

-This was also prompted by a recent comment about working as an artist from John Brack's widow, Helen Maudsley.
-"It's a stupid thing to be in (art).
+This was also prompted by a comment about working as an artist from John Brack's widow, Helen Maudsley.
+Also an artist, she quoted, "It's a stupid thing to be in (art).
 Everyone's doing things for landfill.
 That's what we're working for: landfill."

 With this in mind, I decided to draw beautiful relics that might also, eventually end up as landfill.

 Another reason for choosing to use only graphite pencils for this series is the concern I have for the environment.
 As humans, we’re lucky enough to inhabit this place, however it’s no secret that we’re destroying it.
-If artist, Helen Maudsley’s comments are true, that artists are merely working for landfill/producing landfill, I considered it only appropriate that this series of work should be produced as minimally as possible.
+If artist, Helen Maudsley’s comments are true, that artists are merely producing more landfill, I considered it only appropriate that this series of work should be produced as minimally as possible.
 During the production of each work in the series I’ll be keeping things simple: a bunch of pencils, a few erasers, sharpeners and paper to draw on.
 That’s all.
+I’ve also been tracking my waste produced through the creation of this series, keeping every pencil shaving in a jar as I’m progressing.

 For many years I’ve been attracted to distressed objects that have reached the end of their useful life.
 In addition to these objects, the LANDFILL series will also explore the subject title in its obvious form and in more conceptual representations, questioning our place on earth and interaction with the environment.